 Why should you use resume action verbs?

 Resume action verbs help grab and hold the reader’s attention.
-This is important because hiring managers only spend six to seven seconds looking at each resume, on average
+This is important because hiring managers only spend an average of six to seven seconds looking at each resume.

 Using action verbs on your resume will paint a clear and convincing picture of your work experience.
 They enable potential employers to visualize not only what you did, but how you did it, and how your accomplishments benefited the company.